 • Using pitching tools like Qwoted

-• Find guest posting opportunities
+• Finding guest posting opportunities

-• Use white hat link-building techniques
+• Using white hat link-building techniques

-7. Update content regularly
+7. Refresh content regularly

 Revisit your content on a regular basis to ensure the information is up to date and as robust as possible.
-While you’re at it, include any valuable additions like downloadable freebies or case studies to further support your articles.

 And as always, make sure to optimize your content using on-page and off-page SEO best practices to enhance user experience.